Projects per year

 He also participated in several research projects (smE-MPOWER, Bio smE-MPOWER, CoachCom.2020) investigating the concept of innovation coaching for SMEs.
 The differences between innovation coaching and other forms of support (mentoring, consultancy etc.) as well as the relation and impact of innovation coaching on business development, organisational development and co-operation were among the issues investigated.

-Previsoulsy he participated in several research projects (ION, Knowlaboration, KLAB) investigating the phenomenon of learning networks, especially for the benefit of SMEs.
+Previsoulsy he participated in a number of research projects (ION, Knowlaboration, KLAB) investigating the phenomenon of learning networks, especially for the benefit of SMEs.
 The phenomenon of peer-to-peer learning was central to these considerations.

 George is the Innovation Track Leader for Innovation in the British Academy of Management (BAM).
 He has presented his work to various international conferences.
 He is also reviewer for international journals such as Research Policy, Organization Science and Industrial and Corporate Change.